Leveraging Differential Privacy While Attending to Social and Political Commitments

 Differential privacy is a mathematical definition of privacy that enables statistical learning while protecting the privacy of individuals in the underlying data.
 However, in real world applications, other conceptions of privacy, and values beyond privacy, are also at stake.

 In this dissertation, we examine how differentially private algorithms can be used to compute statistics while attending to context specific social and political commitments.
-This inquiry is informed by three studies, each of which examines this question in distinct ways.
+This inquiry is informed by two studies, both of which examine this question in distinct ways.
 In our first study, we consider ways to configure differentially private algorithms based on the privacy and accuracy concerns of data subjects and other stakeholders, all the while attending to the values of privacy, fairness, and strategyproofness.
 Our second study considers the ways in which differentially private algorithms can be configured to attend to context-specific values in public health.
-We do so through a case study amidst the backdrop of the COVID-19 pandemic, where mobility statistics derived from mobile phone data are used to inform decisions on lockdown mandates and other non-pharmaceutical interventions.
-Our third study examines how the absence of adequate information privacy protections implicates decisional privacy in reproductive healthcare.
-Informed by these vulnerabilities, we provide guidance on how differential privacy can be used to attend to decisional privacy interests.
+We do so through a case study amidst the backdrop of the COVID-19 pandemic, where mobility statistics derived from mobile phone metadata are used to inform decisions on lockdown mandates and other non-pharmaceutical interventions.